pkulchenko/fullmoon/README.md

 Each Fullmoon application follows the same basic flow with five main
 components:

-- runs redbean server with a desired configuration, which
+- *runs* redbean server with a desired *configuration*, which
-- filters each request based on specified conditions, and
+- *filters* each request based on specified *conditions*, and
-- routes it to an action handler, that
+- *routes* it to an *action handler*, that
-- generates some content (using provided template engine), and
+- *generates some content* (using provided template engine), and
-- serves a response
+- *serves a response*

 Let's look at each of the components starting from the request routing.

 ### Requests and actions

-Fullmoon handles each HTTP request using same process:
+Fullmoon handles each HTTP request using the same process:

 - takes the path URL and matches it against each route URL in the order in which routes are registered